shapkaerik1/inCollege-Pennsylvania/README.md

-A console-based COBOL application that simulates a simplified version of LinkedIn for college students.
+This project is a COBOL application that simulates a simplified version of LinkedIn for college students.
 This project demonstrates login, registration, and initial navigation functionality, while ensuring:

-User input comes from a file.
+User inputs comes from a file.
 Output is displayed to the console and written identically to an output file.
 Registration and password rules are enforced.
 Navigation menus allow exploration of under-construction features.

 ->->->-> Requirements